benjmin-r/squeakyvessel.com/_posts/2016-07-11-engineering-ladders-links-elsewhere.md

 summary: "In order to make it easier to get inspired by other companies' engineering ladders, I decided to put together a complete list of all published engineering ladders."
 ---

-Sometime in summer 2015, when preparing yearly feedbacks for [my team at vaamo][codecraft], I started formulating our team's (engineering) ladder.
+Sometime in summer 2015, when preparing yearly feedbacks for my team at vaamo, I started formulating our team's (engineering) ladder.
 Back then the concept of a ladder, the act of spelling out what the requirements and expectations for a specific role and position are, was pretty new to me.
 Still it immediately appealed to me.